Strategic Diversity Clusters

 In the effort to advance Rutgers toward a thriving culture of diversity, equity, and inclusive academic excellence, President Jonathan Holloway announced a new Strategic Diversity Cluster Hiring initiative that reaffirms the university’s commitment to recruit and retain faculty working in four interdisciplinary areas of strength and emerging promise at Rutgers: Race, Racism, and Inequality; Health Equity; Advancing STEM Diversity, and Engaged Climate Action.

 The ten clusters below represent the first phase of this new program and will unfold over the next three years across our four campuses in New Brunswick, Camden, and Newark.
-Fifty-two new faculty will be hired at all ranks over the next three years and will join existing Rutgers faculty working in a broad array of departments and disciplines.
-Twenty-seven of those new hires have already been made and are listed below.
+More than 50 new faculty will be hired at all ranks over the next three years and will join existing Rutgers faculty working in a broad array of departments and disciplines.
+Many of those new hires have already been made and are listed below.
 Each cluster is led by one or more faculty Cluster Champion who plays a vital role in guiding the cluster’s activity and progress.

 Cluster Descriptions and Champions